 [Looking for more onboarding tips and tricks?
 See How successful onboarding kickstarts employee engagement and retention.]

 Finance and insurance recruiters work in two different worlds.
 One with high-volume roles.
 The other with hyper-specialized positions where candidates are fewer.
 They need recruiting solutions capable of filling both.

 To get the most out of your finance recruiting, an applicant tracking system can support high volume hiring, source niche talent, and move applicants with diverse skills, backgrounds, and credentials through the hiring process as quickly as possible.

-Moving to the iCIMS Talent Cloud is easier than you might think, even for the largest, most complex finance and insurance organizations.
+Moving to the iCIMS’ cloud recruitment software is easier than you might think, even for the largest, most complex finance and insurance organizations.

 Unlike HCMs, which give away ATS modules at no (or low) cost, iCIMS’ continually invests in and evolves its applicant tracking software.
 That’s crucial for talent leaders who are looking to develop their workforce years out into the future.

 Learn more about focused applicant tracking.
 Download The Business Case for a Focused and Inclusive ATS.